ppy/osu-wiki/wiki/Article_Styling_Criteria/News/en.md

 # News

+*For wiki articles, see [Article Styling Criteria](/wiki/Article_Styling_Criteria)*

-News articles exist on a slightly different system to the main osu!wiki, but follow similar principles.
+News articles exist on a slightly different system to the main osu! wiki, but follow similar principles.
 Writing them involves careful attention to a few key features and formats as outlined below.

 As always, all news articles should aim to have proper spelling and grammar at a bare minimum, as well as having correct and up-to-date information.

-## Repository directory

 The following standards apply only to articles written for the news, and saved in the `news/` directory.